ionspin/kotlin-multiplatform-libsodium/README.md

 ### TODO:
-- Copy/adapt code documentation, currently only some functions have documentation that is a copy-paste from libsodium website
+- Improve documentation
-- Android testing
+- Running tests on Android
-- Fix browser testing, both locally and in CI/CD
 - LobsodiumUtil `unpad` and `fromBase64` native implementations use a nasty hack to support shared native sourceset.
 The hack either needs to be removed and replaced with another solution or additional safeguards need to be added.
 - Complete exposing libsodium constants
+- Find a better way of fetching Konan dependencies than having a dummy project.

+### Building
+Clone the git, init the submodule and run `./gradlew build`.
+Note that current build settings are such that only linux builds `js` target.

 #### Notes for Gitlab runners:
-- At the moment all runners need to have android sdk
+- At the moment all runners need to have android sdk present even though not all are building Android build
-#### Mac:

 #### Windows:
 - Needs android sdk